microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 > * Consumers will provide a callback that is called with the clicked text as a parameter

 These are addressed generally by the rest of the spec.
-They could provide `CommandTriggers` via `ICoreSettings`.
-When we find the match, we'd raise an event with the index of that trigger, and the matches for that regex.
+They could provide `Control.TriggerAndMatch` via `ICoreSettings`.
+They can use the built-in control actions, or similar to the Windows Terminal, handle custom actions on the control's `CustomAction` event handler.

 ## Potential Issues